Causal Fine-Tuning under Latent Confounded Shift: Introduction

 Our contributions are as follows.
-(1) \textbf{Modeling:} we analyze processes where input feature generation is hierarchical and responds differently to environmental changes.
-Where it can be plausibly assumed, the existence of low-level features that are invariant between training and test time can be exploited to decouple spurious and invariant components of high-level features.
-Care is still needed, as spurious associations can still propagate when conditioning on the observed signal, analogously to Figure~\ref{fig:realworld_example}(b) (Section~\ref{sec:structural_assumption_ctl}); (2)\textbf{Algorithm:} we propose a practical method that decomposes representations into invariant and spurious components and integrates a causal adjustment strategy into standard fine tuning pipelines; (3) \textbf{Empirical results:} we demonstrate improved generalization under confounder shift on semi-synthetic datasets designed to reflect real-world spurious correlations (Section~\ref{sec:experiment}); and (4) \textbf{Ablation:} we analyze the role of key components in the algorithm and their impact on robustness and predictive performance (Section~\ref{sec:experiment}).
+(1) \textbf{Modeling:} we introduce an identification scaffold and derive sufficient conditions that motivate a robust fine-tuning objective (Section~\ref{sec:structural_assumption_ctl}); (2) \textbf{Algorithm:} we translate this identification-guided structure into an inductive bias for learning, yielding a practical method that decomposes fine-tuned representations into invariant and spurious components within standard fine-tuning pipelines (Section~\ref{sec:algorithm}); (3) \textbf{Empirical results:} we demonstrate improved generalization under latent confounded-shift with spurious correlation injection attacks to mimic deployment artifacts (Section~\ref{sec:experiment}); and (4) \textbf{Ablation:} we analyze the role of key components in the algorithm and their impact on robustness and predictive performance (Section~\ref{sec:experiment}).